Sebastianhju/Runeterra-5e/Items/Very Rares.md

 **Health**: You gain maximum hit points equal to your level.

 **Accretion**: Whenever you hit a melee attack or immobilize a creature, you gain a stack of _Accretion_.
 Whenever you have five stacks of _Accretion_ your size increases by one and you gain maximum hit points equal to two times your level for a minute.
-Additionally you can replace one of your attacks with a pulling grasp.
-A creature within 30ft of you is pulled into melee range of you and are restrained until the end of their turn.
+Additionally you can do a gravital pull as a bonus action.
+All creatures within 30ft of you is pulled towards you and are slowed for 15ft.

 _You gain +2 to unarmed attack and damage rolls using these gauntlets_